 Thermophilic composting of organic waste is getting increasing attention worldwide because of its ability to convert solid wastes into organic fertilizer within a short period of time.
 The thermophilic composting system consists of an enclosed reactor laced with a microbe-enzyme cocktail.

 The commonly used microorganisms are naturally occurring bacillus sp., pseudomonas sp, bifidobacterium sp., lactobacillus sp., streptomyces sp., corynbacterium sp etc. Enzymes such as proteinase, keratinase, lipase and cellulose are employed to accelerate the aerobic digestion process.

 Features of Thermophilic Composting

 The most important feature of thermophilic composting process is its operating temperature range of 70 – 80 °C which eliminates all pathogens and harmful bacteria present in the waste stream, and activate the thermophilic enzyme thus shortening fermentation time.

-The high rate of growth and consequent rise in solid waste generation in the MENA region makes it imperative on governments to make use of latest waste management technologies to manage wastes in a sustainable manner.
+The high rate of growth and consequent rise in solid waste generation makes it imperative on governments to make use of latest waste management technologies to manage wastes in a sustainable manner.
 Thermophilic composting is a promising innovation which can address a variety of solid waste management issues.
-A wide range of organic waste can be processed into organic fertilizer which can, in turn, be used for growing food and cash crops in the Middle East.
+A wide range of organic waste can be processed into organic fertilizer which can, in turn, be used for growing food and cash crops.